Wall Street flat on trade worries, mixed results

 The months-long dispute has roiled financial markets across the globe, although the U.S. markets have been largely supported by a strong earnings season so far.

-Berkshire Hathaway Inc (BRKb.N) rose 3.6 percent after the Warren Buffett-led conglomerate reported a 67 percent surge in quarterly operating profit.
+Berkshire Hathaway Inc rose 3.6 percent after the Warren Buffett-led conglomerate reported a 67 percent surge in quarterly operating profit.

-Newell Brands (NWL.N) dropped 7 percent after the Sharpie pen maker reported quarterly sales below Wall Street estimates on Monday and cut its full-year forecast.
+Newell Brands dropped 7 percent after the Sharpie pen maker reported quarterly sales below Wall Street estimates on Monday and cut its full-year forecast.

 Of the more than 400 S&P 500 companies that have reported so far, 78.6 percent have topped earnings estimates.
 That is well above the average of 72 percent for the past four quarters.

-The S&P 500 .SPX ended up 0.8 percent last week, closing a five-week run of gains, its first such winning streak this year.
+The S&P 500 ended up 0.8 percent last week, closing a five-week run of gains, its first such winning streak this year.

 “We’re only couple of points away from an all-time high, and as we approach that, we’re going to see a little bit of resistance,” said Robert Pavlik, chief investment strategist at SlateStone Wealth LLC in New York.

-Six of the 11 major S&P sectors were lower, led by a 0.4 percent drop in the S&P materials index .SPLRCM.
+Six of the 11 major S&P sectors were lower, led by a 0.4 percent drop in the S&P materials index.

-Praxair (PX.N) dropped 5.2 percent after its $86 billion merger with German industrial gases group Linde (LIN1.DE) was thrown into doubt by more demands from U.S. antitrust regulators.
+Praxair dropped 5.2 percent after its $86 billion merger with German industrial gases group Linde was thrown into doubt by more demands from U.S. antitrust regulators.

-Intel (INTC.O) was the biggest drag on the main indexes, dropping 1.8 percent, after Barclays downgraded the stock to “equal weight”.
+Intel was the biggest drag on the main indexes, dropping 1.8 percent, after Barclays downgraded the stock to “equal weight”.

-PepsiCo (PEP.O) rose 1.3 percent after the company said Chief Executive Officer Indra Nooyi would step down in October.
+PepsiCo rose 1.3 percent after the company said Chief Executive Officer Indra Nooyi would step down in October.

 Advancing issues outnumbered decliners by a 1.23-to-1 ratio on the NYSE.
 Advancing issues outnumbered decliners by a 1.30-to-1 ratio on the Nasdaq.